jalenm872/Weather-App/README.md

 # Weather-App
- My own version of a weather app using an OpenWeather API's
+ My own version of a weather app using an OpenWeather One Call API and Geocoding API

 ## What I learned
 I learned the basics of HTML, CSS, and JS.
 I also learned how to use an api to get data to show on a website.

 HTMl:
-Learned how to set up a live server so I can see my changes in real time
+Learned how to set up a live server so I can see my changes in real time.
+(Live Sever Extension on VS Code)

 CSS:
 Learned how to style my website using CSS
 With the live server, I can see my changes in real time

 JS:
+Learned how to use JS to get data from an API

 API:
 One Call API 3.0